Higher spin representations of maximal compact subalgebras of simply-laced Kac-Moody-algebras: Lift to and compatibility with action of

 is a universal enveloping group (\cite[1.3.2]{Geom. spor. grps}), the above phrasing is as in \cite{Spin covers}.
 For general GCMs $A$ and field $\mathbb{K}$, the split minimal Kac-Moody group $G(A)$ over $\mathbb{K}$ associated to $\mf{g}(A)(\mathbb{K})$ is defined via the constructive Tits functor (cp. \cite{pres of KM groups}).
-For $A$ two-spherical however, one has from the main result of \cite{presentations of BN-pair amalgams} that the split minimal Kac-Moody group $G(A)$ over $\mathbb{R}$ is the universal enveloping group of the amalgam $\mathcal{A}=\left\{ G_{i},G_{ij},\phi_{ij}^{i}\right\} $, where $G_{i}=SL\left(2,\mathbb{R}\right)$ (split) and $G_{ij}$ is the split-real algebraic group of type $A_{\{i,j\}}$.
-The $\phi_{ij}^{i}:G_{i}\hookrightarrow G_{ij}$ are the canonical inclusion maps induced from $G_{ij}$ being generated by its fundamental root groups $G_i$ and $G_j$.
-The Chevalley involution $\omega$ on $\mf{g}(A)(\mathbb{R})$ is lifted to $G(A)$ as follows: Define $\theta\vert_{G_{ij}}$ to be the Cartan-Chevalley involution on $G_{ij}$, which is a classical split-real Lie group due to $A$ being two-spherical, and then exploit that $G(A)$ is generated by the $G_{ij}$ and therefore defines $\theta$ on all of $G(A)$. \cite{Spin covers} shows that $K(A)$ is an amalgam of the $G_{ij}^{\theta}$ which are the classical maximal-compact subgroups.
+For $A$ two-spherical however, one has from the main result of \cite{presentations of BN-pair amalgams} that the split minimal Kac-Moody group $G(A)$ over $\mathbb{R}$ is the universal enveloping group of the amalgam $\mathcal{A}=\left\{ G_{i},G_{ij},\phi_{ij}^{i}\right\} $, where $G_{i}=SL\left(2,\mathbb{R}\right)$ and $G_{ij}$ is the split-real algebraic group of type $A_{\{i,j\}}$.
+The $\phi_{ij}^{i}:G_{i}\hookrightarrow G_{ij}$ are the canonical inclusion maps induced from $G_{ij}$ being generated by its fundamental rank-$1$ subgroups $G_i$ and $G_j$.
+The restriction $\theta\vert_{G_{ij}}$ of $\theta$ to any fundamental rank-$2$ subgroup yields the classical Cartan-Chevalley involution on the split-real Lie group $G_{ij}$ because $A$ is two-spherical. \cite{Spin covers} shows that $K(A)$ is an amalgam of the $G_{ij}^{\theta}$ which are the classical maximal-compact subgroups.
 In order to state their result precisely we need to introduce a few more objects first and we restrict ourselves to the simply-laced situation.

 For $A$ simply-laced one has $G_i^\theta\cong SO(2)$ and $G_{ij}^\theta$ isomorphic to $SO(3)$ or $SO(2)\times SO(2)$.
 We set

 For a group $H$ set

 Furthermore, denote by $\varepsilon_{12}:SO(2)\hookrightarrow SO(3)$ the embedding via the upper-left $SO(2)$-subgroup and by $\varepsilon_{23}:SO(2)\hookrightarrow SO(3)$ that via the lower-right $SO(2)$-subgroup.